Olek-ua/Sparkify_Project/README.md

 In this project I wanted to practice data manipulations as well as to explore ML functionalities of PySpark library.
 To do that I've chosen Sparkify Project from Udacity Nanodegree in Data Science.
-The project would require me to predict user churn from a fictional company name Sparkify.
+The project would require me to predict user churn from a fictional company called Sparkify.
 Here are the key steps of this project

 Also I wanted to compare how does Decision Tree performs against Logistic regression performs for the churn prediction with the base for comparison would be precision.